-Net cash from financing activities increased from a cash inflow of $\in$ 44.1 million in 2020, which mainly included proceeds from the issue of shares to private investors and from borrowings in connection with our last funding round before the IPO, to a cash inflow of $\in$ 138.6 million in 2021, which mainly included proceeds from our IPO.
+Net cash from financing activities increased from a cash inflow of $\notin$ 44.1 million in 2020, which mainly included proceeds from the issue of shares to private investors and from borrowings in connection with our last funding round before the IPO, to a cash inflow of $\notin$ 138.6 million in 2021, which mainly included proceeds from our IPO.

-Net cash from financing activities increased from a cash inflow of $\in$ 8.8 million in 2019 to a cash inflow of $\in$ 44.1 million in 2020, primarily due to an increase of proceeds from the issue of shares to private investors and from borrowings in connection with our last funding round before the IPO.
+Net cash from financing activities increased from a cash inflow of $\in 8.8$ million in 2019 to a cash inflow of $\in 44.1$ million in 2020, primarily due to an increase of proceeds from the issue of shares to private investors and from borrowings in connection with our last funding round before the IPO.